nestjs/docs.nestjs.com/content/fundamentals/unit-testing.md

       <code>select()</code>
     </td>
     <td>
-      Navigates through the module tree, for example, to pull out a specific instance from the selected module (used together with enabled strict mode).
+      Navigates through the modules graph, for example, to pull out a specific instance from the selected module (used along with enabled strict mode <code>strict: true</code> in <code>get()</code> method).
     </td>
   </tr>
 </table>